shuva10v/tgarchive-viewer/README.md

 ## Deployment

 Download Telegram archives in zip format to ./zipfile directory.
-Index all directory or specific files:
+Index all directory or specific files (If you have an error on first run, wait for a couple of minutes and retry):
 ```
 docker-compose run --rm backend python /opt/api/tg_build_index.py /data/zipfiles/ http://elasticsearch:9200
 ```